 Quantities are in the recipe box at the bottom of the page.

-You can use thinly sliced or shredded red cabbage, green cabbage, or a combination.
+- Cabbage: Use thinly sliced or shredded red cabbage, green cabbage, or a combination.
+Substitute with Brussels sprouts, napa cabbage, or massaged kale.

-Any colored carrot works for this no-mayo coleslaw recipe.
+- Carrots: Any colored carrot works.
 We use regular orange carrots.
+Substitute with shredded zucchini.

-Green apple adds a pleasant fruity flavor, crunch, and tanginess to the slaw.
+- Green apple adds a pleasant fruity flavor, crunch, and tanginess to the slaw.
+Swap with pear, jicama or fennel.

 - Extra virgin olive oil